 - Badu Gili is a light and music experience that involves a projection on the shells of the Sydney Opera House.
 Best watched from the Monumental Steps, the show lasts for 7 minutes and narrates stories of history and culture of Australia’s First Nations.
 The show runs twice all year long, at sunset and 9 PM.

-- Big luggage is not allowed on the Sydney Opera House Tours.
+- Large pieces of luggage are not allowed inside the Sydney Opera House.
 You can use the private storage facility at Circular Quay, prices start around AUS $12 per day.
 If you are carrying handbags etc. ensure you only carry items that can pass airport security.

 - The Sydney Opera House is kid-friendly and has many activities particularly during the school holidays.
 Apart from the Junior Tour, they can also indulge in free ‘Creative Play’ which is a huge space where they can play with LEGO kits.
 Opera Kitchen, Opera Bar and Portside have kid-friendly menus as well.